halgurdh/WebAPI-basic/README.md

 # budgetAPI-react-dotnet

 ## About
-API in as Back-end, ReactJS as Front-end.
+API in as Back-end.
 Budget APP CRUD operations for Expensens and Income.

 This project is still in the making and not finished, I would like to build more functoinality in the future.